SeldonIO/seldonio.github.com/fluentd.md

  * "ctr-alg.log" : Detailed Impressions and Clicks for recommendations with algorithms, and returned items
  * "actions.log" : All action calls

 If you have several Seldon servers running you would want to collect these logs and transfer them to a central location.
 The td-agent.conf configuration file for this can be found in ```seldon-server/td-agent/seldon-server-td-agent.conf.base.example``` and is shown below.
-You should replace <TOMCAT_HOME> by the location of Apache tomcat home:
+You should replace ```<TOMCAT_HOME>``` with the location of your Apache tomcat home folder:

 {% highlight apache %}
 <source>